Jomgus/os_forecasting_project/README.md

 ### The Problem
 What is given is the aggregated monthly data for the market share of each OS from January 2014 to December 2021.
 What is desired is a reliable forecast for the last year of the given data for every OS.

 The starting approach of detecting and implementing seasonality into an autoregression model was made possible by the pmdarima library.
 First it became clear that the model would not detect the data as seasonal automatically, which cast some doubts as to the efficacy of this approach.
-Without seasonality the model was flat, a lifeless straight line eminating from the last datapoint.
+Without seasonality the model was flat, a lifeless straight line emenating from the last datapoint.
 Forcing seasonality into the model by writing in the parameters yielded impressive results.
 Firstly, it confirmed through residual plots that the model stuck much closer to the actual data.
 When testing the new model through training data, RMSE was lowered and the forecast seemed to weave a reliable narrative for every OS trend.

 Sticking with SARIMA and changing parameters where they made sense lowered our RMSE even still, further establishing the reliability of seasonal autoregression for this task.
 By narrowing the parameters down through these tables: